uclanlp/CrossLingualDepParser/README.md

 If you find this repo useful, please cite our paper.

 ```
-@inproceedings{ahmad2019,
+@inproceedings{ahmad-etal-2019-difficulties,
-  title = {On Difficulties of Cross-Lingual Transfer with Order Differences:
-           A Case Study on Dependency Parsing},
+    title = "On Difficulties of Cross-Lingual Transfer with Order Differences: A Case Study on
+            Dependency Parsing",
-  author = {Ahmad, Wasi Uddin and Zhang, Zhisong and Ma, Zuezhe and Hovy,
+    author = "Ahmad, Wasi  and Zhang, Zhisong  and Ma, Xuezhe  and
-            Eduard and Chang, Kai-Wei and Peng, Nanyun},
+            Hovy, Eduard  and Chang, Kai-Wei  and Peng, Nanyun",
-  booktitle = {Proceedings of the 2019 Conference of the North American Chapter of
+    booktitle = "Proceedings of the 2019 Conference of the North {A}merican Chapter of the Association for
-              the Association for Computational Linguistics: Human Language Technologies},
+            Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers)",
-  year = {2019}
+    year = "2019",
+    pages = "2440--2452"
 }
 ```